Projected closer Hunter Strickland says he’s ‘100 percent ready to go’ for the Mariners

 - Hunter Strickland, No. 43, RHP

-Of the group, the four candidates that could be optioned to Class AAA Tacoma are Altavilla, Festa, Rumbelow and Bradford, who all have options.
+Of the group, the four candidates who could be optioned to Class AAA Tacoma are Altavilla, Festa, Rumbelow and Bradford, who all have options.
 Altavilla has the best stuff of the group and Bradford has shown the ability to pitch multiple innings.

-“We’ve got some relievers who we want to get one more appearance,” Servais said of usage in the two exhibition games vs. Yomiuri.
+“We’ve got some relievers who we want to get one more appearance,” Servais said of usage in the two exhibition games against Yomiuri.
 “Relievers won’t pitch back-to-back days in the exhibition games.
 We’ll get some guys out there.
 The guys that pitch (Sunday) will have a couple of days off and the guys that pitch (Monday) will have one day off.”

-The Mariners were preliminarily scheduled to have a workout on Tuesday at the Tokyo Dome, but they decided to cancel it in favor of a rest day.
+The Mariners preliminarily were scheduled to have a workout Tuesday in the Tokyo Dome, but they decided to cancel it in favor of a rest day.

 When will Wade pitch?

-While many of his fellow pitchers got to play some catch, take some pitching fielding practice and then leisurely shag fly balls during batting practice, lefty Wade LeBlanc had a full work day.
+While many of his fellow pitchers got to play some catch, take some pitching fielding practice and then leisurely shag fly balls during batting practice, left-hander Wade LeBlanc had a full work day.

-Since he isn’t going to start a game on the Tokyo trip, LeBlanc threw an extended bullpen session during Saturday’s workout.
-He shrugged off any difficulty stemming from this modified schedule
+Because he isn’t going to start a game on the Tokyo trip, LeBlanc threw an extended bullpen session during the workout Saturday.
+He shrugged off any difficulty stemming from this modified schedule.

 “I’ve been a swing man and long reliever that didn’t pitch for 12 days,” he said.
 “I’ve kind have done everything so you learn how to stay ready.
-You learn how to simplify things, your mechanics and your warmup ready so that whenever they do call your name, you are ready.”
+You learn how to simplify things, your mechanics and keep your warm-up ready so that whenever they do call your name, you are ready.”

-LeBlanc will throw a “light, touch and feel” bullpen session on Monday before the Mariners’ second exhibition game vs. Yomiuri.
+LeBlanc will throw a “light, touch and feel” bullpen session Monday before the Mariners’ second exhibition game against Yomiuri.

 “And then I will be ready if they need me,” he said.

-He will serve as a long reliever in both of the games vs. the A’s.
+He will serve as a long reliever in both of the games against Oakland.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.